 The Givaudan Chef’s Council’s first two chefs were announced;

-Givaudan combines the rich heritage of flavors with culinary expertise and innovative, cutting-edge technology, in its commitment to building true business partnerships with customers and in "Creating Sensory Advantage" for the global marketplace.
-Givaudan is a world leader in the flavor and fragrance industry.
+Givaudan combines the rich heritage of flavours with culinary expertise and innovative, cutting-edge technology, in its commitment to building true business partnerships with customers and in "Creating Sensory Advantage" for the global marketplace.
+Givaudan is a world leader in the flavour and fragrance industry.

 Founded in 1946, The Culinary Institute of America is an independent, not-for-profit college offering bachelor’s and associate degrees in baking and pastry arts and culinary arts.
-A network of more than 34, 000 alumni in foodservice and hospitality has helped the CIA earn its reputation as America’s center for culinary education.
-Courses for foodservice professionals are offered at the college’s main camps in Hyde Park, NY, and at its branch for continuing education, the Culinary Institute of America at Greystone, in St. Helena, CA. For more information, visit the CIA Web site at www.ciachef.com.
+A network of more than 34, 000 alumni in foodservice and hospitality has helped the CIA earn its reputation as America’s centre for culinary education.
+Courses for foodservice professionals are offered at the college’s main camps in Hyde Park, NY, and at its branch for continuing education, the Culinary Institute of America at Greystone, in St. Helena, CA. For more information, visit the CIA Web site.